StructuralWizard/10DaysOfCode.github.io/docs/Day1/index.md

 #### 🧪 Practice 4: Add a Map
 > Track which rooms you've visited.
 Print a mini-map or list at the end showing where you’ve been.

 ---

-## 📝 1.5 Reflection Questions <a href="#top" class="back-to-top-link" aria-label="Back to Top">↑</a>

-1. What happens if a function doesn't `return` anything?
-2. How do global and local variables differ in the game?
-3. What type of loop would you use for:
-   - Repeating until a condition is met?
-   - Looping through a list of rooms?
-4. What are some ways to avoid getting stuck in an infinite loop?
-5. Can you break the game by entering unexpected input?

----